Autodesk/synthesis/fission/README.md

 # Fission

 Fission is Synthesis' web-based robotics simulator.
-This app is hosted [on our website](https://synthesis.github.com/fission/), in addition to a closed, [beta version](https://synthesis.autodesk.com/beta/).
+This app is hosted [on our website](https://synthesis.github.com/fission/), in addition to a closed [beta version](https://synthesis.autodesk.com/beta/).

 ## Setup & Building

 ### Requirements

-1. NPM (v10.2.4 recommended)
+1. Bun (v1.2.0 recommended)
    - Yarn, Bun, or any other package managers work just as well.
 2. NodeJS (v20.10.0 recommended)
    - Needed for running the development server.